 Blocking drainage channels

-We’re aiming to build at least 15,000 mini dams to block 107 km of drainage channels.
+We built 16,432 mini dams to block over 107 km of drainage channels.

 The purpose of blocking drainage channels is to rewet the moors and reduce peat loss from them.
 The dams also slow the flow of water off the moors.
 This can help reduce flooding downstream.